18F/18f.gsa.gov/content/posts/2024-10-08-18f-year-of-launches.md

 18F works to improve the user experience of government.
 Over the past year, 18F has helped amazing partner agencies launch new software products to better serve their users.
 Each successful launch depends on solid user research, careful product thinking, and strong team-building.

-Here are six of the launches that 18F has supported this year.
+Here are six launches that 18F has supported this year.

 ## 🚀 [IRS Direct File Pilot](https://directfile.irs.gov/) launch with the Internal Revenue Service and the U.S. Digital Service